rubyonai/mcp_on_ruby/README.md

 - File handling capabilities
 - Tool calling support
 - Authentication
+- Schema validation using dry-schema

+The library is designed to be straightforward to use while maintaining full compatibility with the MCP specification.

 The library is designed to be straightforward to use while maintaining full compatibility with the MCP specification.